-Your boat is equipped with a 12-volt outlet located in the port deckwing insert.
-This outlet provides an easily accessible power supply for accessories such as cell phones and spotlights.
+The 12-volt outlet on your boat provides an easily accessible power supply for accessories such as cell phones and spotlights.
+This outlet is located in the port deckwing insert.

 These outlets cannot be used with a cigarette lighter.

 Anchor Windlass